SilkRose/Pony/stories/deternal/deternal.md

 Twilight sighed.
 "Yes, I'm sorry I never told you, or the girls."

 Pinkie held Twilight's hoof to her chest.
-"I understand, outliving all our friends has been very hard on me.
+"I understand.
+Outliving all our friends has been very hard on me.
 I couldn't imagine losing you too…"

 Twilight nodded.
 "It's been hard living without our friends, but having you to help me through it has helped me in ways I can't describe."

 Pinkie grabbed Twilight in one last hug, holding her as tight as she could.
-Tears streamed from her eyes as she said, "I love you Twilight."
+Tears streamed from her eyes as she said, "I love you, Twilight."

 Twilight hugged back, sharing her own tears.
 "I love you too, Pinkie."

 Pinkie could feel it happening.
-Her heart was slowing down and her vision was going blurry.
+Her heart was slowing down, and her vision was going blurry.

 Twilight said, "Goodbye, Pinkie!"

 Pinkie said, "Goodbye, Twilight!"

+Pinkie Pie closed her eyes for the last time.

+Twilight Sparkle felt tired.
+She lay in bed next to her friend.
+She thought about how much she still loved all her friends.

+She felt something in her heart.
+It was time.

-Twilight Sparkle died, and so did Pinkie Pie.
+Pinkie Pie had died, and so had Twilight Sparkle.